JeremieRodon/lambda-appsync/README.md

 ## Issues

-If you find a bug or have a feature request, please check:
+Before reporting issues, please check:

 1. Existing issues to avoid duplicates
 2. The documentation to ensure it's not a usage error
 3. The FAQ for common problems

-Then open a new issue with:
+When opening a new issue, include:

 - A clear title and description
 - Steps to reproduce bugs